 It is a respectful, client-centered approach that recognizes and builds on clients’ strengths and resilience.
 The therapist and client are partners in the journey towards the client’s goal.
 Most clients’ concerns are significantly addressed in 5 to 15 sessions, spread out over a broader period of weeks, with homework based on the client’s treatment goals.
 Incorporated modalities may include Parenting with Love & Logic, Cognitive Behavioral Therapy, and Gottman Institute Research.

 Through St. Matthew Catholic Church, I facilitate a free grief support group, GriefShare, for two 13-week cycles per year.
 Please visit GriefShare.org to find information about this faith-based approach to grief education and support, and to register, if you are interested.
-The new cycle of GriefShare at St. Matthew Catholic Church will begin February 14, 2024.
+The next cycle of GriefShare at St. Matthew Catholic Church will begin February 14, 2024.
 You can find our group's listing by searching the GriefShare website with St. Matthew Catholic Church's zip code, 33777.
 GriefShare is designed so you can join at any time, so please reach out if interested!
 If you know someone who could benefit from a grief support group, please invite them and, if possible, join them for a session or two; if you want to join but are hesitant, invite a friend to join you a time or two.
 It is hard to come to a grief support group alone.

 More Helpful Information: